technolingo/verinaut/README.md

 1. Navigate to the dashboard at `http://localhost:5173`
 2. Click "New Prediction"
 3. Enter your prediction question (e.g., "John Smith wins the 2028 US presidential election")
-4. Optionally set a resolution date
+4. Set a known date
 5. Click "Create"

 ### Reviewing & Approving